 Seasonal Sounds

 All aspects of my work — music, coaching, end of life care — are rooted in listening.
-On a warm evening in September 2023, I became curious about what a daily practice of tuning into the natural world through sound would reveal.
-I began sitting outside every night for one year.
-I also recorded and complied soundscapes from my daily wanderings.
+I became curious about what a daily practice of tuning into the natural world through sound would reveal.
+In September 2023, I began sitting outside to listen every night for one year.
+I also recorded and complied soundscapes during the day.
 Below are my reflections and video mosaics of each lunar cycle.

 September 13 - October 12, 2023